Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquerydatatransfer/readme.md

 // declare client_id registered in Google Developers Console var client_id = '',
   scope = [
-      // View and manage your data in Google BigQuery 'https://www.googleapis.com/auth/bigquery',
+      // View and manage your data in Google BigQuery and see the email address for your Google Account 'https://www.googleapis.com/auth/bigquery',

-      // See, edit, configure, and delete your Google Cloud Platform data 'https://www.googleapis.com/auth/cloud-platform',
+      // See, edit, configure, and delete your Google Cloud data and see the email address for your Google Account.
+      'https://www.googleapis.com/auth/cloud-platform',

-      // View your data across Google Cloud Platform services 'https://www.googleapis.com/auth/cloud-platform.read-only',
+      // View your data across Google Cloud services and see the email address of your Google Account 'https://www.googleapis.com/auth/cloud-platform.read-only',
     ],
     immediate = true;